Enscape provides a native Material Editor which is available for use in Vectorworks.

 Displacement Maps will only adjust the amount, whether negative or positive values, in the same single direction from the minimum height value.

-The Height Map Settings options
+The Bump Map Settings options

 This area is all about the microscopic roughness of your material, determining how much of the environment you’ll see reflected in its surface.